simonesilvestroni/m2m-website/_pages/my-internet.md

 ## Chat

 While I still prefer e-mail for communicating with people, I have an account on Telegram and — unfortunately — WhatsApp.
-The latter feels forced onto me by the fact I’m about to move abroad again, and apparently everyone in my home country is addicted to Meta.
-Talk about herd mentality.
+The latter feels forced onto me by the fact I’m about to move abroad again, and apparently my home country is hooked on Meta.

 I used IRC for a very long time.
 Don’t even know why I stopped, maybe the [network effect](https://en.wikipedia.org/wiki/Network_effect).